 - Secondly, these masks are often designed for extended use, offering enhanced comfort and durability compared to disposable face masks.

 As with all food-grade face masks, there are also some limitations to consider.
 Respirators can be more expensive than disposable or reusable face masks, potentially leading to higher costs for businesses.
-Additionally, proper fit and training are essential to ensure the effectiveness of these masks, which may require additional time and resources for employers.

 Lastly, while respirators provide excellent filtration, they may not be necessary for all food industry environments, particularly those with a lower risk of airborne contamination.